-President Trump Unveils Corporate and Individual Tax Reform Outline
+President Trump Outlines Proposed Corporate and Individual Tax Reform

 President Trump is proposing the largest tax cut in U.S. history, according to the White House.
 The 2017 Tax Reform for Economic Growth and American Jobs tax reform aims to incentivize investment growth, create jobs for companies and provide historic tax relief for middle-income families and small business owners.
 Dramatic tax cuts and tax code simplification, eliminating targeted tax breaks benefiting the wealthiest taxpayers and lowering the business tax rate from one of the highest in the world to one of the lowest are goals of the President’s proposal.